|The Diamond House by Dianne Warren|

 Special Option: Participants are invited to prepare a draft of a query letter you might use to interest an agent or publisher in your book.
 You don't need to prepare anything, but if you like, email me a draft of your query prior to our workshop.
-We want to do some peer critiquing for everyone, and Alice and I will critique several queries, perhaps half a dozen, so everyone can see what works, what doesn’t and how to improve your query.
+Paige and I will critique several queries, perhaps half a dozen, so everyone can see what works, what doesn’t and how to improve your query.
 Do remember that agents come to these events wanting to hear what you’ve got and hoping to find authors they want to represent.

 Workshop leader Brian Henry has been a book editor and creative writing instructor for more than 25 years.
 He publishes Quick Brown Fox, Canada’s most popular blog for writers, teaches creative writing at Ryerson University, and has led workshops everywhere from Boston to Buffalo and from Windsor to Charlottetown.
 But his proudest boast is that he has helped many of his students get their first book published and launch their careers as authors.

 See reviews of Brian's classes and workshops here.